dead-claudia/enum-proposal/README.md

 Enum variant instances are frozen ordinary objects that inherit from %EnumVariantPrototype%, which itself is a frozen ordinary object that inherits from `null` and has the following properties and methods:

-- `variant.type` - This is a self reference.
+- `variant.type` - This is a self reference, for a potential future expansion into ADTs (which would have this set).
 - `variant.name` - This returns the declared name for the variant.
 - `variant.parentEnum` - This returns the parent enum for the variant.
-- `variant.description` - This returns the inner value within the variant.
+- `variant.value` - This returns the inner value within the variant.
 - `variant.toString()`, `variant.valueOf()`, and `variant.toJSON()` all three return the raw description, for convenience.

 The enum description is determined as follows: